SodaqMoja/Sodaq_dataflash/README.md

 development board Sodaq V2 has an AT45DB081D.
 If you disable the chip-detection, you may want to check Sodaq_dataflash.h and verify that the correct variant of the AT45DB is selected.
-Perhaps someday we can detect this dynamically.